 As a final bonus, you can take your time unpacking for your new home.
 If you’re moving to a different town, choose self storage in your new town and make a few trips as you’re packing up.
 A little extra work early on means you reduce the pressure caused by living with boxes piled up to the ceiling at both ends of the house moving journey.

-There will always be some stress when it comes to moving house, but packing and organising the physical move needn’t be something that adds to it.
+There will always be some stress when it comes to moving house, but packing and organizing the physical move needn’t be something that adds to it.